macneib/political_strategy_game/political_strategy_game/.github/instructions/memory.instruction.md

 - Project ready for collaborative development
 - Event system successfully integrated with memory and advisor systems
 - Civilization system fully modernized and integrated with all enhanced systems
+- Resource management system fully implemented and integrated with all existing systems
+- Inter-civilization diplomacy system fully implemented with comprehensive diplomatic mechanics
 - Repository properly cleaned up with cache files ignored
 - **Branch consolidation completed**: All feature branches merged into main
-- All 79 tests passing - complete system integration validated
+- All 132 tests passing - complete system integration validated with full diplomatic capabilities
-- Ready to proceed to resource management system implementation (economy, military, technology)
+- Ready to proceed to next development phase: likely advanced political scenarios, LLM integration, or player interaction systems